Refined sugar free chocolate muffins are a yummy sweet treat to enjoy as a snack or dessert! These are gluten free, dairy free, and allergy friendly!

 These chocolate muffins have the richness of chocolate cake, but without a cup full of refined sugar.
 They are tender, rich, and chocolatey.

 When using bananas to sweeten a recipe, the riper the banana, the better!
 Use bananas that have lots of brown spots, or use the bananas that you stuck in the freezer because they were too ripe.
+The natural sweetness of these bananas make these muffins extra delicious.

 These refined sugar free banana muffins are: